Constructing probability density function of net-proton multiplicity distributions using Pearson curve method

 \section{Results and discussion}

-The analysis is carried out by using the beam energy dependence results of first four cumulants of proton (p), anti-proton($\bar{\textrm{p}}$) and net-proton ($\Delta \textrm{p}$) multiplicity fluctuations measured at midrapidity $|y| < 0.5$, for two different transverse momenta ($p_{T}$) ranges by STAR experiment at RHIC \cite{Adamczyk:2013dal,Luo:2015ewa}.
-The detector efficiency corrected values of first four cumulants measured in the range $0.4 < p_{T} < 2.0$ GeV/$c$) are taken from the conference proceeding of Ref. \cite{Luo:2015ewa}.
+The analysis is carried out by using the beam energy dependence results of first four cumulants of proton (p), anti-proton($\bar{\textrm{p}}$) and net-proton ($\Delta \textrm{p}$) multiplicity fluctuations measured at midrapidity $|y| < 0.5$, for the transverse momentum ($p_{T}$) range $0.4 < p_{T} < 2.0$ GeV/$c$ by STAR experiment at RHIC \cite{STAR:2021iop}.
 In this article, the analysis is focused only on most central collision events (0-5$\%$ centrality).

 First, $\mu$, $m_{2}, m_{3}$, and $m_{4}$ are estimated from the detector efficiency corrected results of the first four cumulants of p, $\bar{\textrm{p}}$ and $\Delta \textrm{p}$ multiplicity distributions.
 The constant parameters of Eq.(\ref{diffEqN}) are estimated by invoking Eq.(\ref{param5})-(\ref{param9}).
 Then the functional form of the PDFs are derived using PCM.